snhzyn/2026-2-Unstructured-Data-Analysis/README.md

 ## 📝 Assignment submission

-Rename your notebook to `Assignment_N_YourName_StudentID.ipynb` (e.g. `Assignment_1_HongGilDong_2026123456.ipynb`),
+Rename your notebook to `Assignment_N_YourName_StudentID.ipynb` (e.g. `Assignment_1_HongGilDong_2026123456.ipynb`).
-run it once from top to bottom so that all outputs are visible, and submit the `.ipynb` file through the LMS.
+**Run it once** from top to bottom so that all outputs are visible, and submit the `.ipynb` file through the LMS.

 ---

-## 📊 Data sources

-- Twitter Entity Sentiment Analysis — https://www.kaggle.com/datasets/jp797498e/twitter-entity-sentiment-analysis
-- Moby Dick — Project Gutenberg sample bundled with NLTK (`nltk.corpus.gutenberg`)
+## 📄 Usage

+These materials are prepared for students of *Unstructured Data Analysis* (2026-2) at Hanyang University.
+They may be used freely for study within the course.
+Redistribution or use outside the course requires permission from the instructor.
+The datasets belong to their original sources listed in each week's section.

+© 2026 Industrial Data Science Lab (IDSL), Hanyang University

 ---

 ## 🙏 Acknowledgement

-The programming materials are based on those prepared by the previous teaching assistant, Minjoo Son, updated for the current NLTK and Colab environment.
+Special thanks to **Minjoo Son**, a Ph.D. student in our lab (IDSL) and a former teaching assistant for this course.
+The structure of these programming sessions, the choice of examples, and much of the code are hers, updated here for the current NLTK and Colab environment.
+Her careful preparation made this year's materials possible.